Nexosis/nexosis.github.io/_guides/HowItWorksModel.md

 Read [Prediction Quick Start](quickstartguidepredict) for an end-to-end example where you can see how the whole process works with Regression.

 Read [Classification Quick Start](quickstartguideclassification) for an end-to-end example to see how the Classification process works.

+Read [Anomaly Detection Quick Start](quickstartguideanomaly) for an end-to-end example to see how the Anomaly Detection process works.